smogon/pokemon-showdown/SIM_EVENTS.md

 onType(pokemon) [on pokemon]
 ```

-Fired when calculating the type of a Pokémon to override the default typing mechanics.
+Fired when calculating the type of a Pok&‌eacute;mon to override the default typing mechanics.
 Only used for Roost, Arceus, and Silvally.

 *Examples*: [volatile] Roost, [pokemon] Arceus, [pokemon] Silvally